IBS – Irritable Bowel SyndromeFebruary 6, 2018

 What You Don’t Know About IBS

-There’s an old saying “What you don’t know won’t kill you”, but with IBS, what you don’t know is causing your pain and discomfort.
+There’s an old saying “What you don’t know won’t kill you”, but with IBS, “what you don’t know” is causing your chronic pain and discomfort.

-This painful, yet common condition, afflicts more than 3 million people each year.
-If you’re one of those 3 million, you want real relief from the pain and symptoms.
-Most people don’t really understand IBS and what lies at the root of their problem, but what they have heard is…“there’s a pill for that!”
-Wouldn’t you rather treat it from knowledge of the problem and its solution instead of running to the nearest pharmacy?
+Most people don’t really understand IBS and what lies at the root of their problem, but what they hear from medical professionals is…“there’s a pill for that!”
+Wouldn’t you rather treat it from the understanding of what’s causing the problem and then by treating the symptoms as a real solution instead of running to the nearest pharmacy?
 Then let’s begin by understanding…

-There is no one cause of IBS rather several different mechanisms that can cause the symptoms including:
+There can be more than one cause of IBS, several different mechanisms can cause your symptoms including:

 Low hydrochloric acid production in the stomach

 Low grade gut infections that are often missed during routine testing